How to choose the right pair of headphones for you

 (Image credit: What Hi-Fi?)

-It’s now time to consider comfort.
-When you’re test-driving a pair of headphones, try to think not only about how they sound, but how they feel: do your ears get really warm after half an hour, or does the inadequately padded band give you a headache?
-If you're going for true wireless, can you get a good seal to ensure a solid sound performance and do the units feel secure in your ears?
+If you're going for true wireless for the ultimate portability, can you get a good seal to ensure a solid sound performance, and do the units feel secure in your ears?
 If they feel a little bulky at first, chances are they'll become uncomfortable over the course of a few hours – and possibly even fall out when you turn your head sharply.

-Sound is king, of course, but aesthetics must also be considered.
+Sound is king, of course, but aesthetics must also be considered too.
 You should want to plug your headphones in and listen as soon as you cast your eye upon them.
 Ferrari red might make a pair of cans stand out in the shop, but will you feel self-conscious wearing them to the office?

 Conversely, are you less likely to be enthused about your music if your cans look like they were designed by a funeral director?
 It's all about finding the middle ground between fashion accessory and sartorial embarrassment.